-- Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be inappropriate areas, for example, not in bedrooms, and the background should be blurred. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms specified by senior managers and approved by our IT network manager to communicate with pupils - Staff should record the length, time, date and attendance of any sessions held.
+- No 1:1s, groups only - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms specified by senior managers and approved by our IT network manager / provider to communicate with students - Staff should record, the length, time, date and attendance of any sessions held.

-All colleagues that interact with children, including online, continue to look out for signs a child may be at risk.
-Any such concerns will be dealt with as per this policy, and where appropriate, referrals will continue to be made to children's social care and, as required, the police.
+All colleagues that interact with children, including online, must continue to look out for signs a child may be at risk.
+Any such concerns will be dealt with as per the safeguarding and child protection policy and where appropriate referrals will continue to be made to children's social care and as required the police.